 El Piñalito Provincial Park

-The park is triangular in shape and extends to the Pepiri Guazu stream on the border with Brazil.
-To the north Pinalito borders land belonging to a logging company that has torn apart the native forest.
-To the south it borders another timber company, which has better managed its forest, maintaining habitat continuity through the biological corridor to the Yaboti Biosphere Reserve, a protected area of roughly 584,000 acres (236,000 hectares).
+The park is triangular in shape and extends to the Pepirí Guazú stream on the border with Brazil.
+To the north Piñalito borders land belonging to a logging company that has torn apart the native forest.
+To the south it borders another timber company, which has better managed its forest, maintaining habitat continuity through the biological corridor until the Yabotí Biosphere Reserve, a protected area of roughly 584,000 acres (236,000 hectares).

-Pinalito’s successful preservation is due largely to the tireless commitment of conservationist and neighbor Daphne Colcombet, and to Abel Gerber, the lone ranger with very special talents, who for a small salary manages to keep the park well protected.
-Both Daphne and Abel do everything they can to welcome visitors, host researchers, prevent timber theft, and ensure the park’s borders are respected.
-After unending battles, they have become the best guardians of the forest and its diverse wildlife.
+Piñalito’s successful preservation is due largely to the tireless commitment of conservationist and neighbor Daphne Colcombet, and to Abel Gerber, the park ranger with very special talents who for decades has kept the park well protected, despite a very modest budget.
+Both Daphne and Abel deserve tremendous gratitude for fighting unending battles to guard the forest and its diverse wildlife.